Disease Guide ·Cat Allergies ·2026

 Prescription Diet Not Covered

-Prescription hypoallergenic food runs $40–$80/month and is a core part of food allergy treatment.
-Most policies explicitly exclude therapeutic diets — even when medically prescribed.
-Check the fine print before you assume it's covered.
+Prescription hypoallergenic food ($40-$80/month) is core for food allergy treatment.
+Most policies explicitly exclude therapeutic diets - even when medically prescribed.

 Red flag · Premium creep